Professor of Earthquake Engineering (University of Bristol)

 Anastasios Sextos (www.asextos.net) is a Professor of Earthquake Engineering at the University of Bristol, UK which he joined in 2015 after serving for 12 years at Aristotle University of Thessaloniki as a Lecturer, (tenure-track and tenured) Assistant Professor and Associate Professor.
 He is currently the founding Director of the new MSc Programme in Earthquake Engineering and Infrastructure Resilience at the University of Bristol, UK and the Academic co-Lead for the Soil-Foundation-Structure Interaction Facility of the UK Collaboratorium for Research on Infrastructure and Cities in Bristol.

-Anastasios obtained a 5-y diploma in Civil Engineering (1997, AUTh) graduating first in his class, an MSc with distinction in Earthquake Engineering by Imperial College London (1998) and a Ph.D. in Multiple Support Seismic Excitation of Bridges (AUTh, 2001) accomplished in the minimum nominal time with distinction.
+Anastasios obtained a 5-y diploma in Civil Engineering (1997, AUTh) graduating as the first student in his class, an MSc with distinction in Earthquake Engineering by Imperial College London (1998) and a Ph.D. in Multiple Support Seismic Excitation of Bridges (AUTh, 2001) accomplished in the minimum nominal time with distinction.

-His portfolio includes 47 papers in quality scientific journals (+3 under review), 5 books, 1 edited book, 18 book chapters, 82 conference papers, magazine articles, interviews and earthquake investigation reports with approximately 1390 citations (h-index 15 in Google Scholar).
-He has been a Research Visitor at University California Berkeley (2007), a Fulbright Research Scholar at the University of Illinois at Urbana-Champaign (2012) and a High-End Expert of China (2016, 2017 & 2018).
-He is the recipient of 18 national and international awards for academic performance, teaching and research excellence.
+His portfolio includes 65 papers in quality scientific journals, 5 books, 1 edited book, 19 book chapters, 100+ conference papers, magazine articles, interviews and earthquake investigation reports.
+He has been a Research Visitor at University California Berkeley (2007), a Fulbright Research Scholar at the University of Illinois at Urbana-Champaign (2012) and a High-End Expert in China (2016-2019).
+He is the recipient of 19 national and international awards for academic performance, teaching and research excellence.

-Anastasios’s research contributions are in the areas of seismic design and assessment of bridges, selection of realistic earthquake ground motion scenarios and multiple-support excitation of extended structures, resilience of roadway and lifeline networks to natural hazards, multi-resolution distributed analytical simulations & hybrid testing, dynamic soil-structure interaction, system identification and structural health monitoring, resilience of school communities in developing countries and novel techniques for the preservation of cultural heritage.
+Anastasios’s research contributions are in the areas of seismic design and assessment of bridges, dynamic soil-structure interaction, seismic risk of critical industrial facilities and pipelines, resilience of roadway and lifeline networks to natural hazards, selection of realistic earthquake ground motion scenarios and multiple-support excitation of extended structures, multi-resolution distributed simulations & hybrid testing, as well as system identification and structural health monitoring.